singularhum/dealsFeedCanada/README.md

 ![Screenshot of the Free Deals channels](https://i.imgur.com/bkUVHrF.png)

+### Roles Assignment

+By default, all users will be able to see the All Deals and Hot Deals categories when they join the server.

+ The Free Deals category is only available to those assigned to the free-deals role.
+To get access, you will need to go to the #roles channel and react to the appropriate emoji to get the role.

 ### When are deals considered hot?
 A deal turns hot once a deal reaches a minimum score within a time range.
 These are my own personal preferences which may change as I test it.
 This was done to highlight rising deals I may have ignored or missed.
 This isn't perfect so price errors or low stock items might not be alive long enough to hit the hot status.
-- /r/bapcsalescanada - 20+ score within 2 hours
+- /r/bapcsalescanada - 20+ score within 6 hours
-- /r/GameDeals - 100+ score within 2 hours
+- /r/GameDeals - 100+ score within 6 hours
-- RedFlagDeals - 20+ score within 2 hours
+- RedFlagDeals - 20+ score within 6 hours
-- /r/VideoGameDealsCanada - 20+ score within 2 hours
+- /r/VideoGameDealsCanada - 20+ score within 6 hours

 ### Update of deals